How to get organised

-As you get going and your hard work pays off, you should hopefully see your workload increasing - and with that the admin that inevitably comes with it.
+As you get going and your hard work pays off, you should hopefully see your workload increasing and with that the admin work, that inevitably comes with it.
 This can be overwhelming unless you have a system in place to simplify procedures and to remind you automatically when to chase people.

 Ultimately an online system will allow you to add notes with greater flexibility so that you can easily refer back to previous conversations before making a call.
 Some have reminder systems built in to nudge you when it's time to chase an invoice or call a prospect.

 Better still use the database to accurately log each project, its value and the amount of time you spend servicing that client so that you can qualify your most profitable clients.
 Therefore, dedicate more time culturing those clients.

 If you keep contacts on a database you will need to comply with the Data Protection Act.

 Outlook has facilities to organise your working day with a calendar and address book and task list.

 - Have a list of activities that have to be carried out every day - back-ups, checking email etc. to ensure that these are done.